SeanMcP/logger/README.md

 The `log` function relies on JavaScript's built-in `eval` function which dangerously executes any string it is passed.
 This can provide a security risk and should not be used in production.
 It is safe to `@seanmcp/logger` in development, but remember to remove the `import`/`require` in production.

-## Thanks
+## References

-This package was created by following [Jonathan Wood's](/Bamblehorse) tutorial: ["How to make a beautiful, tiny npm package and publish it" (freeCodeCamp.org)](https://medium.freecodecamp.org/how-to-make-a-beautiful-tiny-npm-package-and-publish-it-2881d4307f78).
+This package was inspired by [Jonathan Wood's](/Bamblehorse) article: ["How to make a beautiful, tiny npm package and publish it" (freeCodeCamp.org)](https://medium.freecodecamp.org/how-to-make-a-beautiful-tiny-npm-package-and-publish-it-2881d4307f78).